 When the Snow Was Falling is a new work by Douglas Lee, written exclusively for the Perm Opera and Ballet Theatre.
 This is the second collaboration between the choreographer and the Perm dancers: in 2012, Douglas Lee was nominated for the ‘Golden Mask’ award for his ballet Souvenir, which he created for the Perm Theatre.

-One-act ballet to music composed by Petr Tchaikovsky and arranged by Philip Gammon, traditional Russian music arranged by Sarah Freestone
+One-act ballet to music composed by Pyotr Tchaikovsky and arranged by Philip Gammon, traditional Russian music arranged by Sarah Freestone

 Choreography by Sir Kenneth MacMillan.
 Costumes designed by Peter Farmer

 It was first presented in London in 1991.
 The Russian premiere was taken place in Perm in 2014.
+The 2019 revival.
 Running time: 50 minutes